 CaveSim program element: Bat games and lessons Pertinent Standards Photos of past CaveSim programs hands.
 Discussion of evolutionary pressures that may have created the similarities and differences.
 Discussion of bat tail structure and usage of the tail in steering, balance, and in catching insects.
 Discussion of different types/sizes of bats, and the role that they play in helping humans.
 Real-life lesson about bat eradication by farmers and the impact on their crops.
 Photographic and/or video demonstration of the ongoing White Nose Syndrome (WNS) epidemic that has killed nearly 6 million bats in the last ~10 years.
-For 2-LS2-2 Ecosystems: Interactions, Energy, and Dynamics Develop a simple model that mimics the function of an animal in dispersing seeds or pollinating plants.
+For place are descussed on the structure of the structur 2-LS2-2 Ecosystems: Interactions, Energy, and Dynamics Develop a simple model that mimics the function of an animal in dispersing seeds or pollinating plants.
 3-LS2-1 Ecosystems: Interactions, Energy, and Dynamics Construct an argument that some animals form groups that help members survive.
 3-LS3-2 Heredity: Inheritance and Variation of Traits: Use evidence to support the explanation that traits can be influenced by the environment.
 4-LS1-1 From Molecules to Organisms: Structures and Processes: Construct an argument that plants and animals have internal and external structures that function to support survival, growth, behavior, and reproduction.
 Cave Sim program lead Dave Jackson teaches kids about bat biology in Glenwood Springs, CO.
-Photo by Chelsea Self, Post Independent. bat (blindfolded) tries to locate and tag the moth using only the "bats" voice and their hearing.
+Photo by Chelsea Self, Post Independent.
+Bat echolocation game: Two at a time, students take turns roleplaying a bat and a moth.
+The bat (blindfolded) tries to locate and tag the moth using only the "bats" voice and their hearing.
 The other students form a circle to contain the two students playing the bat and moth.
 Students learn about echolocation, and gain personal confidence.
-Space required : may be played indoors or outdoors.
+Space required: may be played indoors or outdoors.
 If outdoors, a safe surface must be used (to allow a blindfolded student to move in a small circle of other students without tripping on uneven ground.
-Bat Migration Challenge game : Working individually or in groups (depending on grade Processes: design a solution to a human problem by mimicking how plants and/or animals use their external parts to help them survive, grow, and meet their needs.
+Bat Migration Challenge game: Working individually or in groups (depending on grade level), students act out the lives of bats as they encounter daily challenges and opportunities.
+Students learn about the ways in which humans can act to help or harm bats.
+Students read cards to understand how to migrate through the game.
+Space required: may be played indoors or outdoors.
+1-LS1-1 From Molecules to Organisms: Structures and Processes: design a solution to a human problem by mimicking how plants and/or animals use their external parts to help them survive, grow, and meet their needs.
 4-LS1-2 From Molecules to Organisms: Structures and Processes: describe that animals receive different types of information through their senses, process the information in their brain, and respond to the information in different ways.
-5-LS2-1 Ecosystems: Interactions, Energy, and Dynamics Develop a model to describe the movement of matter A student roleplaying the bat in the echolocation game during a 2012 program.
+5-LS2-1 Ecosystems: Interactions, Energy, and Dynamics Develop a model to describe the movement of matter among plants, animals, decomposers, and the environment.
+Reading standards for informational text: K: 10: Actively engage in group reading activities with purpose and understanding A student roleplaying the bat in the echolocation game during a 2012 program.